crs4/pydoop/docs/tutorial/pydoop_script.rst

 The following examples show how to use Pydoop Script for common problems.
 More examples can be found in the ``examples/pydoop_script`` subdirectory of Pydoop's source distribution root.
-A `more detailed guide on Pydoop Script
-<pydoop_script_guide>` is also available.
+The :ref:`Pydoop Script Guide
+<pydoop_script_guide>` contains more detailed information on writing
+and running programs.

 Word Count
 ++++++++++